BenLiu983/Infant_Formula_Brand_Prediction/README.md

 <img src=https://user-images.githubusercontent.com/64850893/147841123-150d57b1-107a-402c-8b1d-1c0fc4bc3192.jpg width="600" height="400">

+* Enrollment age, email OR, and CTR are the 3 most critical features in this case.

 ## 9. Key Takeaways

 * Applying Random Forest will yield the highest accuracy rate (64%) in terms of predicting a parent's current formula brand.
-* Enrollment age is most significant variable in this model, so attracting consumers to enroll early is critical.
+* Enrollment age is the most significant variable in this model, so attracting consumers to enroll early is crucial.
-* Email open rate and click through rate are also the important features, and we should make email content more appealing to drive the customers' engagement.
+* Email open rate and click through rate are also important features, and we should make our email content more appealing to drive customer engagement.

 ## 10. Web Application Deployment